-Clinical Skills Training Immersion Course (CSTI) is a two-week introductory course which occurs as the first course of the first year of medical school.
+- Clinical Skills Training Immersion Course (CSTI) is a 2-week introductory course as the first course of the first-year of medical school.
 This full-time course introduces students to basic clinical skills, including history-taking, physical exam, evidence-based medicine, professional identity formation, and point-of-care ultrasound.
 Instruction consists of small group sessions, large group sessions, and independent study activities.
 The skills introduced in this course will be further developed and refined throughout the remaining four years of medical school as part of a longitudinal clinical skills curricular thread.

-- Clinical Skills Foundation 1 (CSF1) is a longitudinal course throughout the first three years.
-In year 1, CSF1 meets 4 hours/week for the entire year and focuses on the doctor/patient relationships, communications, interviewing, physical exam and basic counseling skills.
-The course includes a Physical Exam intensive in February.
+Clinical Skills Foundation 1 (CSF1) meets 4 hours/week for the entire year and focuses on the doctor/patient relationships, communications, interviewing, physical exam and basic counseling skills.
+CSF1 includes a Physical Exam intensive in February.

 The Cultural Determinants of Health & Health Disparities (CDHD) portion of the course introduces students to concepts and research in cultural humility, health disparities, and the sociocultural influences on health and wellness.
 Sessions use reflective writing, lectures, and small group discussion to meet course goals.